pchemguy/spec-kit/templates/capabilities/capabilities.md

 If the capability name, value statement, or scope boundary is inaccurate or unclear, the LLM SHOULD assign `Revise`.

 The LLM MUST assign `Keep` only when no `Split`, `Merge`, or `Revise` condition applies.

 ---

-##### Mandatory Constraints

-The LLM MUST enforce Capability Model consistency during grouping of capability candidates:

-- capability candidates belonging to different Capability Model classes MUST NOT be grouped:
-    - Core User Capability
-    - Supporting Functional Capability
-    - NFFF Aspect (when promoted)
-- a **Core User Capability** MUST NOT be merged with:
-    - Supporting Functional Capability candidates; or
-    - NFFF capability candidates
-- a promoted **NFFF Aspect** MUST NOT be absorbed into a domain capability

-Each resulting capability MUST remain:

-- category-consistent;
-- semantically cohesive;
-- user-recognizable as a distinct capability area.

----